Aitbytes/Securite-Cloud/content/Containerization/2-Analyzing-Container.md

+---
-# Investigating a Malicious Docker Image
+title: Investigating a Malicious Docker Image
+---

-When analyzing a potentially malicious Docker image like `ynprpagamentitk/liferay`, the first step is to inspect its Docker history.
+When analyzing a potentially malicious Docker image like [`ynprpagamentitk/liferay`](https://hub.docker.com/r/ynprpagamentitk/liferay), the first step is to inspect its Docker history.
 This helps us understand how the image was built, layer by layer, and identify any suspicious modifications.

-## Examining the Image Layers
+# Examining the Image Layers

 We start by running the following command: